mickthaweevit/beat-badminton-booking/README.md

 # Badminton Court Booking Automation

-This project automatically books badminton courts every Wednesday at 18:00-19:00 and 19:00-20:00 using GitHub Actions.
+This project automatically books badminton courts exactly one week in advance of your selected days using GitHub Actions.

 ## How it works

-1. GitHub Actions runs the workflow every Wednesday at 17:00 UTC (which is Thursday 00:00 Bangkok time)
+1. GitHub Actions runs the workflow on your configured days at 17:00 UTC (which is 00:00 Bangkok time)
-2. The script automatically calculates the timestamps for next Wednesday's booking slots
+2. The script automatically calculates the timestamps for next week's booking slots (exactly 7 days from the current day)
-3. The workflow books both time slots (18:00-19:00 and 19:00-20:00)
+3. The workflow books the time slots you've configured in the settings

+## Key Features

+- **Automatic Booking**: Books courts exactly one week in advance
+- **Configurable Days**: Choose which weekdays to book (Monday-Friday)
+- **Configurable Times**: Select default booking time slots
+- **GitHub Integration**: Uses GitHub Actions for reliable scheduling
+- **Web UI**: Simple interface to manage your booking settings

 ## Local Setup